abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 - Subclass is in the same file as the sealed class
 - Subclass is a nested class inside sealed class

-Note that all classes in the file in such a case will be "permitted" and need to define `sealed`, `final`, or `non-sealed`.

 ### Sealed Interfaces
 Same rules as in Sealed Classes.
 - `permits` here applies to classes that implement the interface or other interfaces that extend it.